 Employment Outlook and Salary Information

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't collect information specifically for arborists, the category of grounds maintenance workers includes landscapers, groundskeepers, pest controllers and tree trimmers (www.bls.gov).
-The BLS expected these professions to experience a 13% increase in employment opportunities between 2012 and 2022, faster projected job growth than the average for all occupations.
-According to the BLS, the median annual salary for tree trimmers and pruning professionals was reported to be $32,960 as of May 2014.
+The BLS expected these professions to experience a 6% increase in employment opportunities between 2014 and 2024, or average job growth.
+According to the BLS, the median annual salary for tree trimmers and pruning professionals was reported to be $33,500 as of May 2015.

 The Tree Care Industry Association (TCIA) offers a variety of courses and seminars for those wishing to stay on top of the latest innovations in tree care.
 Classes are available at facilities across the nation and through webinars.
 TCIA offers industry certification programs and training for both independent professionals and business owners.
 The organization also invites members to share expertise through classes and sponsor approved outside training programs.